nilanoemi25/CompSysProject/ReadMe.md

 2. Run the file.
 3. Wait for the connection to set up among all devices in the network.
 Ensure that both door and RFID reader are red.
 4. (If door is not locked, go to Web Server, IOT Monitor and turn the door to locked).
 You may need to login using the IP address of the Webserver and admin/root user/password.
-5. Go to Raspberry PI and run the script.
+5. Go to Raspberry PI and run the lateAPI.py script.
 5. Bring the 1001 card over the RFID reader and watch as it and the door turn green.
+6. Click on the SBC linked to the motion sensor and run the programme.
 6. Near the RFID reader is the motion sensor, hold ALT to activate the sensor.
 7. Notice the Raspberry PI turn green and real time data print in the terminal.